NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 	```
 	or much easier is to use the Azure DevOps UI for the repo.

-3. Run the nhsapp CI pipeline [https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=4) with the following options:
+3. The CI pipeline should run automatically when you create the new tag.
+If for some reason this does not complete successfully you can run the nhsapp CI pipeline [https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=4) with the following options for a minimal build:

 	*Branch/tag* set to your new tag of `nhsapp`.

-	*Stages to run* with any xamarin-related and Generate Code Coverage stages *unset*
+	*Stages to run* with Integration Tests and Generate Code Coverage stages *unset*

-4. Run the acr image sync job [https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=75](https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=75) with *Image to sync* set to `all`.
-The *Branch/tag* dropdown can be left on `develop`.

-5. Create a new Release from your Tag using the NHSApp Release Pipeline in ADO [https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4)
+4. Create a new Release from your Tag using the NHSApp Release Pipeline in ADO [https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4)

-6. Progress the release through to staging, and give it a quick test there to ensure it looks ok.
+5. Progress the release through to staging, and give it a quick test there to ensure it looks ok.
 You may need to seek approval to deploy to staging.
-When you are happy, notify Ops that you are deploying to cold and get approval for that step.
+When you are happy, notify the relevant release channel that you are deploying to cold and get approval for that step (Production Deploy).
 Test in cold with a live account [https://www-cold.production.nhsapp.service.nhs.uk/](https://www-cold.production.nhsapp.service.nhs.uk/).
-When you are happy notify Ops so that the release may be switched live.
-If you deploy to cold and don't progress to switching live, also let Ops know so they can clear the release down to save space.
+When you are happy get approval for the Production Release step.
+If you deploy to cold and for some reason don't progress to switching live, let Ops know so they can clear the release down to save space.

-7. Create the new file of eConsult live surgeries:
+6. Create the new file of eConsult live surgeries:

 	```bash
 	  awk -F, '{print $8","$7}' sjr-config/utils/rulecreation/econsult.csv > sjr-config/utils/rulecreation/200729-practices-live.csv